tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 Before diving into the first step of the OpenAPI tutorial here, read the [OpenAPI tutorial overview](pubapis_openapi_tutorial_overview.html) (if you haven't already) to get a sense of the scope of this tutorial.
 In brief, this OpenAPI tutorial is unique in the following ways:

 * This OpenAPI tutorial shows the spec in context of a simple weather API [introduced earlier](docapis_scenario_for_using_weather_api.html) in this course.
-* The OpenAPI tutorial shows how the spec information gets populated in [Swagger UI](https://github.com/swagger-api/swagger-ui).
+* This OpenAPI tutorial shows how the spec information gets populated in two different tools and display frameworks: [Stoplight](https://stoplight.io/studio/) and [Swagger UI](https://github.com/swagger-api/swagger-ui).
-* The OpenAPI tutorial is a subset of the information in both the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) and the [OpenAPI specification commentary](https://swagger.io/docs/specification/about/).
+* This OpenAPI tutorial is a subset of the information in both the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) and the [OpenAPI specification commentary](https://swagger.io/docs/specification/about/).
+In other words, it's not comprehensive of all the possible information in the spec.
-* The OpenAPI tutorial covers the 3.0 version of the OpenAPI spec, which is the latest version.
+* This OpenAPI tutorial covers the *3.0 version* of the OpenAPI spec, which is the latest version.
+(Surprisingly, many tools still support only the 2.0 version.)

 {% include random_ad2.html %}